-As part of the Australian Government's role to deliver state level services on Norfolk Island, the Department is responsible for the management of established pests and diseases.
-Working closely with our government partners, Norfolk Island Regional Council, and the Department of Agriculture, Fisheries and Forestry, as well as scientists and the community, the Department is overseeing a number of initiatives that will increase our understanding and management of pests and diseases to support environmental and agricultural outcomes.
+As part of the Australian Government's role in delivering state-like services to Norfolk Island, the department is responsible for the management of established pests and diseases.
+Working closely with our government partners, Norfolk Island Regional Council and the Department of Agriculture, Fisheries and Forestry, as well as scientists and the community, the department is overseeing a number of initiatives that will increase our understanding and management of pests and diseases to support environmental and agricultural outcomes.

 The engagement and support of the Norfolk Island community is fundamental to the success of this work.
 Community members have taken leadership roles in the implementation of these initiatives.